 A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG(LOCAL).

-[Also see Safety Transfers/Assignments on pages 12, Dating Violence, Discrimination, Harassment, and Retaliation on pages 27, Hazing on page 38, policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[Also see Safety Transfers/Assignments on page 12, Dating Violence, Discrimination, Harassment, and Retaliation on page 27, Hazing on page 46, policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]